Creating new ways, tools and interfaces to solve problems through different phases.

-I work simultaneously on the process and the solution - the how and what.
-This allows me to be flexible and adapt to changing variables quickly, benefitting both the workflow as well as the outcome.
-Along the way I regularly create projects that help realize the final objectives.
+Working simultaneously on the process and the solution, allows flexibility and adaptation to changing variables quickly, benefitting both the workflow as well as the outcome.

-In the first stage I work towards understanding the problem in the broadest context.
-I determine the problem structure and all the factors that contribute to it.
-I deconstruct the current situation as a first step towards reconstructing and developing a solution.
+Understanding of the problem in the broadest contex - the problem structure and all the factors that contribute to it.
+Deconstructing the current situation towards reconstructing and developing a solution.

-To understand the complex dynamics of value creation by large fashion firms, I created a research project in which I mimicked the way Nike uses subcultures to spread hype by word-of-mouth.
-I secretly places 10 pairs of concrete Nike replica sneakers in front of the world's most prolific sneaker shops and documented the following spread for a year, all the way up to the project publication and following boom.
+To understand the complex dynamics of value creation by large fashion firms, we created a research project in which we mimicked the way Nike uses subcultures to spread hype by word-of-mouth.
+We secretly placed 10 pairs of concrete Nike replica sneakers in front of the world's most prolific sneaker shops and documented the following spread for a year, all the way up to the project publication and following boom.

 Output: A research website containing the entire process from the creation and placement of the replica sneakers as well as the documentation from the following year.

-Outcome: I gained a lot of knowledge about how a hype virus spreads and used this in subsequent projects.
+Outcome: We gained a lot of knowledge about how a hype virus spreads and used this in subsequent projects.

 Side-effect: Upon publishing the project the site received over half a million visitors within the course of the first month.
 The project itself was also published on countless websites and in multiple magazines.